Kinoma/SourceDocumentation/kinoma_documentation_template.md

 | Table entry | Table entry ||
 | Table entry | Table entry ||

-To create a table consisting of longer entries, use the example table below as a starting point. **I'll edit this sentence once the issue is resolved.**
+To create a table consisting of longer entries, use the example table below as a starting point. **(I'll edit this sentence depending on how the related issues are resolved.)**

 **Table 2.** Table with Longer Entries